stanimirdim92/homesforsale/README.md

 - pytest - for testing
 - celery - for asynchronous tasks
 - asyncio - for asynchronous tasks
+- django-oauth-toolkit - for OAuth
+- rosseta for languages

 ### Features
 - Login / Registration for user/ agent